 Last month we introduced Dedicated Derms, a three-month series where we shine a light on our partnership with three professional female dermatologists first introduced at Convention in September.
 We started things off with Dr. Vivian Bucay, our San Antonio-based dermatologist who works within a predominantly Latino community.
 This month we are thrilled to introduce you to Dr. Jenna Lester.
-A Harvard undergrad, former Brown medical student and current faculty member at UCSF, Dr. Lester is keen on finding modern skincare solutions for people of color.
+A Harvard undergrad, former Brown medical student and current faculty member at UCSF, Dr. Lester is keen on finding modern skincare solutions for people of color, similar to some of the options you can see online at laserskinsurgery.com and on other sites.
 Read ahead to learn more about how she found her calling in dermatology and what her new “Skin of Color” program is all about.

 Rodan + Fields: What makes premium skincare with high-quality ingredients so effective versus using basic soap and water?